hoodiecrow/ConsTcl/README.md

 }
 ```

+**Procedure call**

+Once we have procedures, we can call them to have their calculations performed
+and yield results.
+The procedure name is put in the operator position at the
+front of a list, and the operands follow in the rest of the list.
+Our `square`
+procedure would be called for instance like this: `(square 11)`, and it will
+return 121.

+`invoke` arranges for a procedure to be called with each of the values in
+the _argument list_ (the list of operands).
+It checks if pr really is a
+procedure, and determines whether to call pr as an object or as a Tcl command.

 **invoke**

-`invoke` arranges for a procedure to be called with each of the values in _vals_.
-It checks if
-_pr_ really is a procedure, and determines whether to call _pr_ as an object or as a Tcl command.

 <table border=1><thead><tr><th colspan=2 align="left">invoke (internal)</th></tr></thead><tr><td>pr</td><td>a procedure</td></tr><tr><td>vals</td><td>a Lisp list of Lisp values</td></tr><tr><td><i>Returns:</i></td><td>what pr returns</td></tr></table>